 I hear ya.

-While Christmas family pictures are a life-long memory, I am always thankful that they are silent.
+While I will forever treasure family Christmas pictures, I am always thankful they are silent.

 It was still a pretty picture.